-From Allen Ginsberg to Kurt Vonnegut and from Bob Dylan to Michael Franti artists have been on the cutting edge.
+From Allen Ginsberg to Kurt Vonnegut and from Bob Dylan to Michael Franti, artists have been on the cutting edge.
 The arts play a pivotal role in society.
 The great historian Howard Zinn said: "Whenever I become discouraged I lift my spirits by remembering: The artists are on our side!
-I mean those poets and painters, singers and musicians, novelists and playwrights who speak to the world in a way that is impervious to assault because they wage the battle for justice in a sphere which is unreachable by the dullness of ordinary political discourse.
+I mean those poets and painters, singers and musicians, novelists and playwrights who speak to the world in a way that is impervious to assault because they wage the battle for justice in a sphere that is unreachable by the dullness of ordinary political discourse.
 The billionaire mandarins of our culture can show us the horrors of war on a movie screen and pretend they are making an important statement.
 But the artists go beyond that, to resistance."
+Recorded at Naropa University.

 Artists, creative people, occupy a special place in our hearts and minds.
 They interpret the world around us and imagine things outside the box.
 What is the connection between them and their creative output and society?
 Is it just to take curtain calls and sign autographs or is there something more?
 Picasso asked the question, “What do you think an artist is?
 An imbecile who only has eyes if he’s a painter, ears if he’s a musician, or a lyre in every chamber of his heart if he’s a poet – or even, if he’s a boxer, only some muscles?
 Quite the contrary, he is at the same time a political being constantly alert to the horrifying, passionate or pleasing events in the world, shaping himself completely in their image.
 How is it possible to be uninterested in other men and by virtue of what cold nonchalance can you detach yourself from the life that they supply so copiously?
 No, painting is not made to decorate apartments.
 It’s an offensive and defensive weapon against the enemy.”